minriksdag/minriksdag.github.io/README.md

 Based on some ideas explored in the old repo [MyRiksdag](https://github.com/ErikBjare/MyRiksdag).

+This was developed as part of the LTH course EDAF90.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.